 Who Earns The Most?

-Much like executive directors, music directors at the top of the compensation pyramid.
+More so than executive directors, music directors are at the top of the compensation pyramid.
 However, unlike their administrative counterparts most conductors earn much more throughout the course of a season.
-Many rarely conduct more than 12 weeks at their respective ensemble; as such, they maintain regular guest conducting schedules and several even serve as resident conductors in more than one ensemble.
-In effect, they can easily double, triple, or even quadruple the annual compensation figures listed above (Such as Jeffrey Kahane below).
+Many rarely conduct more than 12 weeks at their respective ensemble; as such, they maintain regular guest conducting schedules and several even serve as resident conductors in more than one ensemble (such as Jeffrey Kahane, below).
+In effect, they can easily double, triple, or even quadruple the annual compensation figures listed above.

 - Dayton Philharmonic’s Neal Gittleman earned $145,000